evobytes/cert-bundler-and-watcher/README.md

 For example, `example_com_bundle.pem` or, if a wildcard cert, `wildcard_example_com_bundle.pem`.

+**cert-watcher** Runs on client servers and acquires certs and fresh certs from the above cert-bundler service.

 ## Development requirements

-The application was developed on WSL Ubuntu 24 with Go 1.25
+The applications were developed on WSL Ubuntu 24 with Go 1.24

 ## Runtime requirements